Decomposition spaces in Combinatorics: Abstract

 \section{Abstract}

-A decomposition space (also called unital $2$-Segal space) is a simplicial object satisfying an exactness condition weaker than the Segal condition: just as the Segal condition expresses (up to homotopy) composition, the new condition expresses decomposition.
+A decomposition space (also called $2$-Segal space) is a simplicial object satisfying an exactness condition weaker than the Segal condition: just as the Segal condition expresses composition, the new condition expresses decomposition.
 It is a general framework for incidence (co)algebras.
 In the present contribution, after establishing a formula for the section coefficients, we survey a large supply of examples, emphasising the notion's firm roots in classical combinatorics.
 The first batch of examples, similar to binomial posets, serves to illustrate two key points: (1) the incidence algebra in question is realised directly from a decomposition space, without a reduction step, and reductions are often given by \culf functors; (2) at the objective level, the convolution algebra is a monoidal structure of species.
 Specifically, we encounter the usual Cauchy product of species, the shuffle product of $\mathbb L$-species, the Dirichlet product of arithmetic species, the Joyal--Street external product of $q$-species and the Morrison `Cauchy' product of $q$-species, and in each case a power series representation results from taking cardinality.
 The external product of $q$-species exemplifies the fact that Waldhausen's $S_\bullet$-construction on an abelian category is a decomposition space, yielding Hall algebras.
 The next class of examples includes Schmitt's chromatic Hopf algebra, the \fdb bialgebra, the Butcher--Connes--Kreimer Hopf algebra of trees and several variations from operad theory.
 Similar structures on posets and directed graphs exemplify a general construction of decomposition spaces from directed restriction species.
-We finish by computing the \M function in a few cases, and commenting on certain cancellations that occur in the process of taking cardinality, substantiating that these cancellations are not possible at the objective level.
+A short appetiser on decomposition spaces of symmetric functions is included, featuring the base change from elementary symmetric functions to monomial symmetric functions, modelled as a span of decomposition spaces.
+We finish by computing the \M function in a few cases, exhibiting a few techniques, and commenting on certain cancellations that occur in the process of taking cardinality, substantiating that these cancellations are not always possible at the objective level.

 \subjclass[2010]{05A19, 16T10, 06A07, 18G30, 18B40; 18-XX, 55Pxx}